 This article is part of WorkLife’s artificial intelligence special edition, which breaks through the hype around AI – both traditional and generative – and examines what its role will be in the future of work, for desk-based workers.
 More from the series →

-Since the launch of ChatGPT into the mainstream, it seems like different generative AI tools are being introduced daily.
+Since ChatGPT hit the mainstream, it seems like different generative AI tools are being introduced daily.
 To make sense of these new developments, we curated a breakout of some of the most well-used terms, and what they actually mean.
 And we’ll keep the list updated when new products and features become available.

 AI ethics: A broad collection of considerations for responsible AI that combines safety, security, human concerns and environmental considerations.
 It focuses on questions like how AI collects and processes data in a way that might include biases or discriminatory information.